JimmyKenMerchant/Python_Codes/midi/README.md

 audacity
 ```
 * Extend Virtual Memory Size
-	* If you feel awkward when using these package at the same time, you can extend virtual memory size.
+	* If you feel awkward when using these package at the same time, you can extend virtual memory size
 	* In Linux, its virtual memory is called as "swap", and located as a file, "/var/swap".
+	* E.g., cached data expands usage of the memory.
 ```bash
 # Edit CONF_SWAPSIZE in /etc/dphys-swapfile to 1024 and more.
 sudo nano /etc/dphys-swapfile